ARTIST STATEMENT

 BIOGRAPHY

-Fiona divides her time between Brighton, UK and Emila Romagna, Italy.
+Fiona divides her time between studios in Brighton, UK and Emilia Romagna, Italy.

-In London, after a Contemporary Dance and Choreography BA, she spent ten years in broadcast television, as a Picture Editor and Presentation Director.
+After a BA in Contemporary Dance and Choreography she worked for ten years in broadcast television, initially as a Picture Editor before transferring to programme promotion as a Presentation Director.

-A highlight of 2023 was being selected for the Royal Academy Summer Show.
+In 2023 she had a painting selected for the Royal Academy Summer Show.

 Works